Dirac mode localization in QCD near the crossover temperature

 In the present paper we determined the temperature $T_{\mathrm{loc}}$ where localized eigenmodes of the Dirac operator appear at the low end of the spectrum.
 To this end we used lattice simulations with $N_f=2+1$ flavors of staggered quarks at the physical point at several temperatures around the crossover in the range $150$ to $184\,\mathrm{MeV}$.
 To control finite volume effects we used several lattice spatial volumes, up to an aspect ratio of $\ns/\nt=10$, finding consistent results for the largest aspect ratios.
 At one temperature, $T=165\,\mathrm{MeV}$, we also simulated at three different lattice spacings corresponding to $\nt=6,8,10$.
 The results obtained on the two finer lattices agree within the uncertainties, so we concluded that cutoff effects are also under control.

-Using the unfolded level spacing distribution, for each of our ensembles above $T=155\,\mathrm{MeV}$ we located the mobility edge, that separates localized and delocalized modes in the bulk of the spectrum.
+Using the unfolded level spacing distribution, for each of our ensembles above $T=155\,\mathrm{MeV}$ we located the mobility edge that separates localized and delocalized modes in the bulk of the spectrum.
 At and below $T=155\,\mathrm{MeV}$ all the low eigenmodes turned out to be delocalized, and no mobility edge was found.
-The lowest temperature where we could detect localized modes in the spectrum and a mobility edge was $T=158\,\mathrm{MeV}$, so we conclude that the critical temperature for localization $T_{\mathrm{loc}}$ is between $155\,\mathrm{MeV}$ and $158\,\mathrm{MeV}$.
-Extrapolation of the mobility edge values obtained above $T_{\mathrm{loc}}$ strongly suggests that the mobility edge goes to zero smoothly, as expected from the crossover nature of the transition.
+The lowest temperature where we could detect localized modes in the spectrum and a mobility edge was $T=158\,\mathrm{MeV}$, so we conclude that the critical temperature for localization $T_{\mathrm{loc}}$ is between $155\,\mathrm{MeV}$ and $158\,\mathrm{MeV}$ at $\nt=8$.
+Accounting for finite-size uncertainties, a more conservative bracket is $150\,\mathrm{MeV} \le T_{\mathrm{loc}} \le 160\,\mathrm{MeV}$.
+Since $\nt=8$ is close to the continuum for our choice of lattice action, we expect this bracket to remain valid in the continuum limit.
+Extrapolation in temperature of the mobility edge values obtained above $T_{\mathrm{loc}}$ strongly suggests that the mobility edge goes to zero smoothly, as expected from the crossover nature of the transition.